-RWBY has Jaune Arc, who shamelessly flirts with most pretty girls he meets, particularly Weiss Schnee, who can't stand him.
+Jaune flirts with most pretty girls he meets, particularly Weiss Schnee, who can't stand him.
 He mentions that he's just following his father's advice to show confidence and doesn't understand why it doesn't work.
-Ironically, he doesn't notice Pyrrha Nikos' obvious attraction to him.
+He genuinely does fall for her, however.

 Robin DeSanto of the Walkyverse may qualify as a female version (just for being so much of a No Social SkillsGenki Girl), especially with the recent Reveal that she's a virgin.
 She is pretty attractive, though.